datagrok-ai/public/help/develop/how-to/build-an-app.md

 ### Namespacing connections

 Often one application is built per several customers.
 As part of per-customer tailoring there are in-house data sources.
-You typically don't want to mention connections to these data sources or their names, as they are proprietary.
+You typically don't want to mention connections to these data sources or their names in the shared code, as they are proprietary.
-Sometimes your application is in public domain, but the customer data is special.
+Or, sometimes your application is in public domain, but the customer data resides isolated on their side.

 Usually it isn't desired to handle customers' specifics in the shared application code.
 To handle these cases, we recommend you to use Datagrok's namespaces (also called "Root Projects").